UCYT5040/eso-rpg-archived/README.md

     - Returns ID of the facing block.
   - `o`
     - Returns ID of the open dialogue.
-      - ID is used to identify who is saying something, not what is being said.
+      - ID is used to identify what someone is saying, not who is saying something.
     - Error if dialogue is not open.